microsoft/VoTT/CONTRIBUTING.md

 ## Style

-* This repo uses [EditorConfig](https://editorconfig.org/) to maintain consistent styles across multiple platforms and IDEs., please refer to this [guide](docs/STYLE.md) for more information.
+* This repo uses [EditorConfig](https://editorconfig.org/) to maintain consistent styles across multiple platforms and IDEs.
+Please refer to this [guide](docs/STYLE.md) for more information.

+Thank you!